Loading

 Example:

-Usage: informalContext: Used when directing someone's attention to something visually.
+Usage: formal/informalContext: Used when directing someone's attention to something visually.

 Example:

-Usage: informalContext: Used to describe someone's appearance or emotional state.
+Usage: formal/informalContext: Used to describe someone's or something's appearance.

 Example: